e-candeloro/vintage_ai/README.md

 | Frontend  | [Streamlit](https://streamlit.io/)                                                      |
 | Storage   | [DuckDB](https://duckdb.org/)                                                           |
 | Dev tools | [uv](https://github.com/astral-sh/uv), [pre-commit](https://pre-commit.com/)            |

+## 🎯 Challenge

+Vintage AI was created for the [Motor Valley Fest Accelerator Hackathon 2025](https://www.motorvalley.it/motorvalleyfest/eventi/hackathon-motor-valley-fest-2025/), a unique event organized by [AssetClassic](https://www.assetclassic.com) and [Motor Valley Accelerator](https://motorvalleyaccelerator.it), sponsored by [TikTok](https://www.tiktok.com).

+The challenge invited students and recent graduates passionate about AI, data science, and vintage cars to develop innovative digital solutions.
+Teams leveraged provided datasets and open-source tools to uncover hidden insights into market sentiment and trends around classic cars, presenting their projects to a jury including representatives from AssetClassic, Motor Valley Accelerator, TikTok, and [McKinsey & Company](https://www.mckinsey.com).

+> 🙏 **Special thanks** to the organizers, sponsors, jury members, and mentors for supporting and facilitating the event.

 ## ✅ Hackathon Alignment